Alkyne: Halogenation

-The addition of nonpolar E\sH bonds across C≡C is general for silanes, boranes, and related hydrides.
-The hydroboration of alkynes gives vinylic boranes which oxidize to the corresponding aldehyde or ketone.
-In the thiol-yne reaction the substrate is a thiol.

-Addition of hydrogen halides has long been of interest.
+Similarly, alkynes characteristically are capable of adding two equivalents of halogens and hydrogen halides.
+Halogenation of alkynes gives the alkene dihalides or alkyl tetrahalides:RC#CR' + 2 Br2 -> RCBr2CR'Br2Addition of hydrogen halides has long been of interest.
 In the presence of mercuric chloride as a catalyst, acetylene and hydrogen chloride react to give vinyl chloride.
 While this method has been abandoned in the West, it remains the main production method in China.

 Hydration

+Alkynes hydrate to give carbonyl compounds.
+The transformation typically requires metal catalysts, and gives an anti-Markovnikov addition result, although oxymercuration is Markovnikov.

-The hydration reaction of acetylene gives acetaldehyde.
+Acetylene gives acetaldehyde.
 The reaction proceeds by formation of vinyl alcohol, which tautomerizes to form the aldehyde.
 This reaction was once a major industrial process but it has been displaced by the Wacker process.
 This reaction occurs in nature, the catalyst being acetylene hydratase.